mashu/ImmuneDiscover.jl/docs/src/index.md

 - `-c, --mincount MINCOUNT`: Minimum cluster size.
 (Default: 10)
 - `-r, --ratio RATIO`: Minimum allelic ratio applied on cluster sizes.
 (Default: 0.25)
 - `-f, --column COLUMN`: Column with genomic sequence.
 (Default: "genomic_sequence")
 - `-u, --umi`: Indicates that UMI (Unique Molecular Identifier) is present in the read.
+(Default: false)
 - `-l, --limit LIMIT`: Limit to this number of sequences, zero means no limit.
 (Default: 0)
 - `-n, --noplot`: Disable unicode gene plot.
 This option does not have an associated type or default as it is a toggle switch.
 (Default: false)